Moecker/samo_tidy/README.md

   -h, --help            show this help message and exit --compdb COMPDB       Directory which contains the 'compile_comands.json' file --files FILES [FILES ...]
                         List of files from compdb to be analyzed.
-Used substring search.
+Treated as substrings.
 Default: All files
-                        Example: '--files .cpp' would match every file which has '.cpp' in its name --log_file LOG_FILE   Full path to a log file --log_level LOG_LEVEL
+                        Example: '--files .cpp' would match every file which has '.cpp' in its name --checkers CHECKERS [CHECKERS ...]
+                        List of checkers to be applied.
+Treated as substrings.
+Default: All checkers
+                        Example: '--checkers SAMO_TIDY_SUFFIX' would apply every checker which has 'SAMO_TIDY_SUFFIX' in its name
+  --fix                 Apply fixes.
+Caution!
+This will change source files --log_file LOG_FILE   Full path to a log file --log_level LOG_LEVEL
                         Log level.
 One of {DEBUG, INFO, WARN, ERROR}.
 Default: INFO